karmakatahdin/solidus_seo/README.md

 ### Views

-We use [Deface](https://github.com/spree/deface) to insert some helpers to generate and output the meta data.
-This, of course, only works if you're using solidus_frontend gem.
+We use [Deface](https://github.com/spree/deface) to insert some helpers that generate the meta data.
+This, of course, only works if you're using/overriding solidus views.

-If you're using custom non-solidus views, we assume you're smart enough to figure out where to put those helpers ;)
+Otherwise, if you're using custom non-solidus views, we assume you're smart enough to figure out where to put those helpers ;)

 These are the modifications we do, via deface, in solidus views as part of the minimal installation: